lzscoder/Sapling-OS/README.md

 # Sapling-OS
-Micro operating system for learning, To young To simple.
+Micro operating system for learning, To young To simple,Some time to naive.